 Certain situations, such as moving to a new city, or a major life change, such as divorce, can contribute to feelings of loneliness.
 Any events that may negatively impact your social circles may make you feel lonely.

 Mental health conditions can also play a factor.
 Someone with social anxiety may struggle to interact with others, even though they may crave human connection.

-“Humans need social connections,” explained Lisa W. Coyne, PhD, psychologist and senior clinical consultant at the Child and Adolescent OCD Institute (OCDI Jr.) at McLean Hospital.
+“Humans need social connections,” explained Lisa W. Coyne, PhD, a psychologist at McLean Hospital.
 “When we don’t have them, it’s harder for us to handle things on our own.
 There are some issues and problems in this world that are best dealt with as a community.”

 We can even feel alone when we’re surrounded by other people.
 For example, you may feel alone if traveling to a country where the language is unfamiliar to you.
 Often, teens who feel misunderstood by their parents and siblings may feel lonely at home.